 - when paying in Sweden by card and you are asked to select if you want to pay in the local currency (SEK or Swedish kronor) or your home currency you should always choose local currency because the exchange rate will be more beneficial to you.

-If you are looking for a reliable online bank with a multi-currency card where you can save EUR, SEK, USD, GBP,etc. exchange currencies when you like the rates and with the possibility of paying in the local currency I recommend you to open an account in Revolut in 8 minutes with your mobile.
-I am very pleased with it.
+If you are looking for a reliable online bank with a multi-currency card where you can save EUR, SEK, USD, GBP, etc. exchange currencies when you like the rates and with the possibility of paying in the local currency I recommend you to open an account in the Monese app, a multi-currency banking service present in 31 countries in Europe and with more than 1.8 million customers.
+You can also avoid comissions opening an account in Revolut.

 Money Exchange in Sweden or at Home